Michael (00:00)

 Caleb (39:22)

-It's somebody that comes every day.
-The mailman came and he gave me an extra 25 cent tip and I learned that day that traffic matters.
+It's somebody who comes every day.
+The mailman came, and he gave me an extra 25-cent tip, and I learned that day that traffic matters.
 That'll teach you quick.
-That gives you a little insight in something that taught me that traffic matters.
-And because when I started moving into sales at Anchor Group and kind of filling that role, I really enjoyed solution designing and being creative.
+That gives you a little insight into something that taught me that traffic matters.
+And because when I started moving into sales at Anchor Group and filling that role, I really enjoyed solution design and being creative.
 I ended up getting really good at this part of NetSuite.
 And when it comes to e-commerce, I ended up getting really, really good at this.
-And I think I got good at it because I just had a passion for it and I just worked really hard at figuring it out.
+And I think I got good at it because I just had a passion for it, and I just worked really hard at figuring it out.
 And that's when I started also getting into the marketing side.
-And just like that mailman was the only person that came that day, Anchor Group was never going to succeed unless I got traffic.
-And that's when I really started working on our website, being top on Google for major keywords and getting some of the most traffic across kind of the website traffic.
-So that's kind of in a nutshell, how it all evolved over time.
-There's more to this story for sure, but that gives a good perspective of the evolution and how growing up in college influenced the first parts of my career.
+And just like that, the mailman was the only person who came that day.
+Anchor Group was never going to succeed unless I got traffic.
+And that's when I really started working on our website, getting to the top of Google for major keywords and getting some of the most traffic across the website.
+So that's, in a nutshell, how it all evolved over time.
+There's more to this story, for sure, but that gives a good perspective on the evolution and how growing up in college influenced the early parts of my career.
 And like that's how I really got into it.

 Michael (40:57)

 As you established the marketing funnels at Anchor Group, what did those, well, let me ask you this.
 When did you feel like Anchor Group was established?
-How many years did that take from going three people in the living room?
-You know, you're working hard so your brother doesn't have to pay for all of his stuff on credit cards.
-When did you feel like, hey, this marketing, the traffic, we're in a good spot now.
+How many years did that take, from going from three people in the living room?
+You know, you're working hard, so your brother doesn't have to pay for all of his stuff on credit cards.
+When did you feel like, hey, this marketing, the traffic, we're in a good spot now?
 How long did that take?

 Caleb (41:22)

 Probably three years.
-Probably three years when it was like, we're fine.
+Probably three years, when it was like, we're fine.
 But I'd never felt like, it's a big weight.
-I was telling someone this recently that one of the things I enjoy most about my job is I love to provide.
+I was telling someone recently that one of the things I enjoy most about my job is providing.
 I love to provide.
 And not only just for my family, but I love to provide for my team members and their families.
-And I find a lot of fulfillment in creating jobs, probably similar to my brother, in that I find a lot of joy in creating jobs and work for people and work that people can have a job that's stable and a good culture and like, that is enough that they can provide for their families.
+And I find a lot of fulfillment in creating jobs, probably similar to my brother, in that I find a lot of joy in creating jobs and work for people, and work that people can have a job that's stable and a good culture, and like, that is enough that they can provide for their families.
 And I care, I really care a lot about that.
 And I think about it a lot.
-And one of the things I think about that always created a lot of stress is that if I don't do my job well, people can't provide for their families, at least within this culture with care.
+And one of the things I think about that always created a lot of stress is that if I don't do my job well, people can't provide for their families, at least within this culture, with care.
 And that's a heavy burden to carry, but it was a very motivating burden that helped me work really hard and stay focused for long hours.
 I think that is, for some, they will relate to that.
 Others, they may kind of only partially relate.
-They're like, I only care about my flesh and blood, which I get that too.
+They're like, I only care about my flesh and blood, which I get, too.
 That is your primary.
 I agree.
-I care about, even though we have like 50 employees, it's their spouses and all their kids that we provide for too in my role here.
-And so sales and marketing, I see as bigger to that.
-And I of course really care about our clients.
+I care about it, even though we have like 50 employees; it's their spouses and all their kids that we provide for, too, in my role here.
+And so, sales and marketing, I see, are bigger than that.
+And I, of course, really care about our clients.
 That kind of serves, I care about them.
-We've got that Midwest nice culture here, but that's another component of just creating a culture and leadership that really drives me to work hard and be a very good NetSuite consultant and solution architect and work hard in this role in serving people.
+We've got that Midwest nice culture here, but that's another component of creating a culture and leadership that really drives me to work hard, be a very good NetSuite consultant and solution architect, and serve people in this role.

 Michael (43:41)

-Sounds like three years in, you mentioned, is really when the rubber met the road on the marketing.
+Sounds like, three years in, you mentioned, is really when the rubber met the road in marketing.
 And from there, you've been able to grow Anchor Group and be part of the team, the core team, growing Anchor Group to what it is today, about 50 people all based out of the Midwest here.

 Caleb (43:58)

 So I think what I was trying to get at now that, thanks for reminding me, was that three years where it was like, we're fine, we're healthy, but it probably took like five to six years for me to distribute, delegate that burden of providing for people to other team members.
-And that, and now it's much more diversified and it's just a healthier spot.
-Once you get to like the 50 employee mark, I think that the business from a consulting firm standpoint really, really stabilizes and it's just at a really healthy spot because there's enough roles that enough people cross-trained creates a lot of stability.
+And that, and now it's much more diversified, and it's just a healthier spot.
+Once you get to, like, the 50-employee mark, I think the business, from a consulting firm standpoint, really, really stabilizes, and it's just in a really healthy spot because there are enough roles that cross-training enough people creates a lot of stability.

 Michael (44:42)